Holographic entanglement entropy and subregion complexity for excited states of holographic superconductors: Entanglement entropy and complexity for excited states of holographic superconductors in 4-dimensional Einstein-Gauss-Bonnet gravity

-Now we are ready to study the properties of the HEE and HSC for the backreacting holographic superconductor in the $4$-dimensional Einstein-Gauss-Bonnet gravity.
-Due to the presence of a Gauss-Bonnet term, we should use a general formula to calculate the HEE \cite{Dong2014,Wald1993,Wald1995,Jacobson1994}
+We are ready to analyze the properties of the HEE and HSC for the backreacting holographic superconductor in the $4$-dimensional Einstein-Gauss-Bonnet gravity.
+Since a Gauss-Bonnet term is present, we have to use a general formula to calculate the HEE \cite{Dong2014,Wald1993,Wald1995,Jacobson1994}

-where $n_{\mu\nu}$ and $\varepsilon_{\mu\nu}$ reduce to the metric and Levi-Civita tensor in the two orthogonal directions with all other components vanishing, and $q_{\alpha}$ is treated as ``anomaly coefficients".
+where $n_{\mu\nu}$ and $\varepsilon_{\mu\nu}$ reduce to the metric and Levi-Civita tensor in the two orthogonal directions when all other components vanish, and $q_{\alpha}$ is treated as ``anomaly coefficients".
 This will result in the corrections to expressions (\ref{RTformula}) and (\ref{HEE}).
-Still, we employ the shooting method to carry out our numerical calculation, and use $s$ and $c$ to denote the entanglement entropy and complexity of the universal term, respectively.
+We again employ the shooting method in numerical calculations, and use $s$ and $c$ to denote the entanglement entropy and complexity of the universal term, respectively.

-Fig. \ref{4DZHEE} shows our results from the ground state $(n=0)$ to the second excited state $(n=2)$ for the HEE of the scalar operator $\mathcal{O}_{+}$ as a function of the temperature $T$, respectively.
-In each panel, the critical temperature $T_{c}$ of the system can be read from the joint point of the solid line for the normal phase and the dashed line for the superconducting phase.
+In Fig. \ref{4DZHEE}, we present the HEE of the scalar operator $\mathcal{O}_{+}$ in terms of the temperature $T$, for both the ground state $(n=0)$ and up to the second excited state $(n=2)$.
+In each panel, the critical temperature $T_{c}$ for the system can be determined by the joint point of the solid line for the normal phase and the dashed line for the superconducting phase.
 For example, in the ground state $(n=0)$, we have $T_{c}/\sqrt{\rho}=0.117705$ for $\alpha=0.0001$ (top-left panel), $T_{c}/\sqrt{\rho}=0.100418$ for $\alpha=0.24$ (top-middle panel) and $T_{c}/\sqrt{\rho}=0.105064$ for $\alpha=0.25$ (top-right panel), which are consistent with those in Fig. \ref{4Dtemp}.
-It is obvious that, for the ground state, the critical temperature first decreases and then increases as $\alpha$ approaches to the Chern-Simons limit.
-In addition, for the ground state and excited states, we can always find that the value of the HEE in the superconducting phase is less than that in the normal phase when $T<T_{c}$, which is independent of the Gauss-Bonnet parameter $\alpha$.
-This behavior of the HEE is due to the fact that the condensate turns on at the critical temperature and the formation of Cooper pairs makes the degrees of freedom decrease in the superconducting phase.
-While we fix the Gauss-Bonnet parameter $\alpha$, we can see that the value of the HEE becomes larger as the number of nodes $n$ increases.
+It is shown obviously that, for the ground state and as $\alpha$ approaches the Chern-Simons limit, the critical temperature first decreases and then increases.
+In addition, for the ground state and excited states, we can always find that the value of the HEE in the superconducting phase is less than that in the normal phase when $T<T_{c}$, which does not depend on the Gauss-Bonnet parameter $\alpha$.
+This behavior of the HEE is due to the fact that the condensate turns on at the critical point $T_{c}$ and the formation of Cooper pairs makes the degrees of freedom decrease in the superconducting phase.
+While we fix the Gauss-Bonnet parameter $\alpha$, we see that the value of the HEE becomes larger as the number of nodes $n$ increases.